Rachid Bouaouzan: Helsingborgs IF

 Having failed to play a single game on his return to Wigan, and so on 1 April 2010 Bouaouzan joined Swedish club Helsingborgs IF on loan for three months.
 After appearing as an unused substitute for three matches since joining the club, he made his Helsingborgs IF debut on 29 April 2010, coming on as a substitute, in a 1–0 win over AIK.
 Bouaouzan then set up one of the goals, in a 3–1 win over Gefle on 10 May 2010.
 He appeared five times for the side before suffering an injury that ended his loan spell at Helsingborgs IF.

 On 23 September 2010, Bouaouzan re-joined Helsingborgs IF, initially signing a short term deal with the club.
 Prior to his move, he went on trial at his former club, Sparta Rotterdam and Randers.
 Bouaouzan's first game after signing for the club on a permanent basis came on 27 September 2010, in a 3–2 win over AIK.
-He then set up a goal for the second time this season, in a 3–0 win over Åtvidabergs on 24 October 2010.
+He then set up a goal for the second time this season, in a 3–0 win over Åtvidaberg on 24 October 2010.
 Four days later on 28 October 2010, Bouaouzan played a role in the semi–finals of the Svenska Cupen against Mjällby when he set up two goals to win 2–0 to help a Helsingborgs IF advance to the next round.
 Bouaouzan started the whole game against Kalmar in the last game of the season, in a 0–0 draw but cost the club to win the league title, as title contender rival, Malmö FF, won the league following their win.
 Following this, he played in the final of Svenska Cupen against Hammarby and started a match before being substituted in the first half, as Helsingborgs IF won 1–0 to win the tournament.
 At the end of the 2010 season, making the total of thirteen appearances, Bouaouzan signed a three–year contract with the club, keeping him until 2013.